SBRG/cobrame/docker/README.rst

 Builds of the latest versions of COBRAme and ECOLIme_ can be found on Docker Hub.
 This build also includes a compiled version of the qMINOS solver that can be used to solve ME-models using solvemepy_.

+This container will initialize  which contains a json and pickle of

 Docker is cross-platform and allows Windows, Mac and Linux users to run ME-models without going through the process of installing each solver and dependency locally.